SAP-archive/fiori-for-ios-workshop/README.md

 ![](https://user-images.githubusercontent.com/377404/39138256-66822b46-46d4-11e8-9764-4b1ff5323f79.png)

 #### Create DB Developer user, and grant permissions
-The SYSTEM user should not be used for developing on the database, so you'll need to create a developer user which will have rights to import and publish the package.
+The SYSTEM user should not be used for developing on the database, so you'll need to create a developer user which will have rights to import and publish the database package.

-From the Overview tab, follow the link **Administration Tools: SAP HANA Cockpit**, and log-in with the SYSTEM user and password you created above.
+While on the **Database: expensesdb - Overview** page, click on the **Overview tab**, click on the **Administration Tools: SAP HANA Cockpit** link, and log-in with the SYSTEM user and password you created above.

 ![](https://user-images.githubusercontent.com/377404/39138259-66a626ea-46d4-11e8-8d65-8e6304a88d41.png)